serokell/blog-posts/typescript-for-haskellers/article.md

 Most of this part is inspired by [`fp-ts`](https://gcanti.github.io/fp-ts/) library and [Yuriy Bogomolov's](https://ybogomolov.me/) blog.
 `fp-ts` contains a ton of things that you may know from Haskell, and in the blog, you can find excellent explanations of how the library works.

-There are also a lot of libraries based on `fp-ts`:
+There are also a lot of other libraries based on `fp-ts`:

 * [`io-ts`](https://github.com/gcanti/io-ts);
 * [`parser-ts`](https://github.com/gcanti/parser-ts);